NikhilMukraj/spiking-neural-networks/README.md

   all excitatory neurons are connected to each other but not itself (no self edges), excitatory neurons are each connected to one corresponding inhibitory neuron each, inhibitory neurons are each connected to all other excitatory neurons except their corresponding input excitatory neuron
   - Poisson neurons are active for 350 ms, which is followed by a 150 ms resting period
   - Firing rate determined by measuring number of spikes, which could be stored in history, history could be a hashmap of positions and a counter, counter is reset for each neuron after prediction, since state is stored as a single value that is pre-allocated the performance should be okay
+  - Cell grid voltages should be set within a range between the average minimum voltage and average maximum voltage after converging (averages determined by iterating network without any Poisson input), same with adaptive values
   - May need to refactor neurons to have a `IsSpiking` trait

 - Liquid state machine or attractor based classifier using a similar principle to model above using only STDP